ab2pentest/ab2.github.io/_posts/2021-12-14-No-Wsl-After-2Day.md

 ![2021-12-14_21-30-12](https://user-images.githubusercontent.com/84577967/174202433-d6da16a3-47c8-4e3e-a747-6f29cd7c873a.png)

-To open the shell directly on our shared Desktop we can add in the end of the file `~/.zshrc` the mounted point (path) we set earlier and in our case:
+To open the shell directly on our shared Desktop, we can add in the end of the file `~/.zshrc` the mounted point (path) we set earlier

 ```bash
 cd /root/Desktop/Windows